What is Reverse Osmosis?

 A less concentrated solution has a natural tendency to migrate to a solution with a higher concentration.

-For example, if you had a container full of water with a low salt concentration and another container full of water with a high salt concentration, and they were separated by a semi- permeable membrane, then the water with the lower salt concentration would begin to migrate towards the water container with the higher salt concentration.
+For example, if you had a container full of water with low salt concentration and another container full of water with high salt concentration, separated by a semi-permeable membrane, the water with the lower salt concentration would start to move towards the container with the higher salt concentration.

 A semi-permeable membrane allows some atoms or molecules to pass but not others.
 A simple example is a screen door which allows air molecules to pass through but not pests or anything larger than the screen holes.
 Another example is Gore-Tex clothing which has an extremely thin plastic film with billions of small pores just big enough to let water vapor through, but small enough to prevent liquid water from passing.